Drama on canvas: William Kentridge takes African stories to Hamburg | DW | 23.10.2020

 The artist was born in 1955 into a family of prominent "struggle-era" activists and lawyers who fought tirelessly against apartheid for decades.
 His father even defended Nelson Mandela and 90 others in the so-called Treason Trial of 1956, and 20 years later led the inquiry into the death of black activist Steve Biko after he was beaten to death by Apartheid regime state security officers.

-Growing up in Jewish South African family in the postwar era also likely helped William Kentridge see the world though a different lens than many of his contemporaries in his hometown, Johannesburg.
-He studied politics and African history to make sense of the world around him — only to discover that the answers he sought evaded him.
+Growing up in a Jewish South African family in the postwar era also likely helped William Kentridge see the world though a different lens than many of his contemporaries in his hometown, Johannesburg.
+He studied politics and African history to make sense of his life — only to discover that the answers he sought often evaded him.

 Exploring white privilege